 Portman also prepared for the role by studying the accents of Audrey and Katherine Hepburn.
 There’s no doubt Portman did her homework.
 However, she still had her share of struggles while filming.

-Portman wasn’t used to the special effects having only a few years of acting experience and being just 16 years of age.
+Portman wasn’t used to the special effects, having only a few years of acting experience and being only 16 years old.

 To answer the question, yes, they are the same person.
 Amidala is her ceremonial title, while Padme is her real name.
 Some confusion exists because, in Episode 1, a decoy is used to protect the Queen.

-Keira Knightly actually played the role of Sabe and was just 12 years old at the time of filming.
-So although it appears that Keira Knightly (Sabe) is Queen Amidala at times, it’s actually Natalie Portman (Padmé) who is the true Queen Amidala.
+Keira Knightley played the role of Sabe and was just 12 years old at the time of filming.
+So, although it appears that Keira Knightley (Sabe) is Queen Amidala at times, Natalie Portman (Padmé) is the true Queen Amidala.

-When the first film was released, critics had some strong, not-so-nice words.
-Many criticized Lucas for being a sell-out and producing sub-par films that were overhyped.
+When the first film was released, critics had strong, not-so-nice words.
+Many criticized Lucas for being a sell-out and producing sub-par, overhyped films.

-Portman actually missed the movie’s premiere because she was writing her high school exams.
+Portman missed the movie’s premiere because she was taking high school exams.
 Unfortunately, she couldn’t miss the criticism.
 At such a young age, it was hard for her to take in all the criticism of the film.

 It’s hard to imagine anyone else playing the role of Padmé Amidala.
 Although the trilogy has received its share of criticism, many can agree that Natalie Portman as Padmé Amidala was a big casting win.;

-In September 2010, Natalie Portman looked spectacular in a scorching red gown from Rodarte and a pair of metallic sandals from Charles David at the 67th Venice Film Festival.
+In September 2010, Natalie Portman looked spectacular in a scorching red Rodarte gown and metallic Charles David sandals at the 67th Venice Film Festival.

 The American/Israeli actress, film producer, and director joined co-star Vincent Cassel and director Darren Aronofsky on the red carpet for the premiere of her new film, ‘Black Swan’.